AnnaIdzkowska/med-app2/README.md

 #### - view of test orders

 Table with a list of orders and tests within a given order for a patient under a project (filtering by project and date).
-Ability to add, delete, edit orders.
+Ability to delete, edit orders.
 ![](images/Zrzut8.png)

 #### - view of test results